u12206050/jsonZipper/README.md

 	Remove certain keys and their values.
 	Add keys and value returned via function call.

-Cheack the text.html for a short example.
+Check the text.html for a short example.
 Also, if you want just replace the json object within jsonFile.js with your own json object to see how it works.

 NB: Not for deep objects.
 If you want to compress an object with layers, do it manually with stages, calling my function only with a simple object.